H3mul/taskfile-to-tasks/README.md

   --output OUTPUT       Output directory for tasks.json (default: .zed/ or .vscode/) --skip-tasks SKIP_TASKS [SKIP_TASKS ...]
-                        Task IDs to skip --extra-zed-options YAML
+                        Task IDs to skip --skip-task-pattern REGEX
+                        Regex pattern for task IDs to skip (can be used multiple times).
+                        Example: '^test_' to skip all tasks starting with 'test_' --task-cmd TASK_CMD   Task command to use in generated tasks.json (e.g., 'task', 'go-task').
+                        Useful when the running platform differs from the target platform.
+                        Default: auto-detected from system --extra-zed-options YAML
                         Extra YAML options for Zed tasks (can be used multiple times).
 Example: 'use_new_terminal: true' --extra-vscode-options YAML